-Another goal that has the potential to increase impacts is to encourage economic development that is consistent with the comprehensive plans, and ensures the provision of adequate land for commerce and industry in the Joint Plan area.
-Development of new businesses, especially industrial-type, could increase discharge, emissions, noise, production, storage, or release toxic substances.
+One goal that has the potential to increase impacts is to encourage economic development that is consistent with the comprehensive plans, and ensures the provision of adequate land for commerce and industry in the Joint Plan area.
+Development of new businesses could increase discharge, emissions, noise, production, storage, or release toxic substances.